Home Emerging Technology Will Street Lights Become the Location of Choice for Sensors?

 A key premise for the Zigurat project was that the street light may ultimately be the least expensive location to widely deploy sensors in the public domain.
 If a sensor can be directly plugged into a street light, installation labour costs will be low.
 No mounting bracket would be required and no additional power supply infrastructure would be needed (e.g, wiring, conduit, fuse, metering, metering box, surge protection).
 In some cases, where utilities own the lighting, placing sensors on lights may avoid complex pole access negotiations and charges for pole access.

-The Pivotal Role of the Zhaga D4i Standard
+The Pivotal Role of the Zhaga-D4i Standard

 The Zhaga Consortium is an industry association of some 600 members that publishes industry standards for interfaces of LEDs and other components within lights.
 One of its industry standards, Zhaga Book 18, addresses the interconnection of components in outdoor lighting.

-The Book 18 standard has progressively evolved to allow a two-node architecture where a smart control device can sit on the top of the street light and an additional sensor can be placed on the bottom of the light (see image).
+The Book 18 standard has progressively evolved to allow a two-node architecture where, for example, a smart control device can sit on the top of the street light and an additional sensor can be placed on the bottom of the light (see image).
 The sensor might be a motion sensor to help control lighting levels but it could also be a smart city sensor.
 Recognising the potential for street lighting to play a wider role as a piece of smart city infrastructure, the Zhaga Consortium staged an awards program in 2023 for Smart City Sensors.

 Database of Zhaga-based Device Suppliers Released